 Skin Cancer Life Insurance

-So, back to melanoma.
 What we know about stage 3 and 4 melanoma is that it has migrated from the original location on the skin to metastasize to lymph nodes (stage 3) or organs (stage 4).
-You can’t get approved for life insurance with stage 3 or 4.
+You can’t get approved for melanoma life insurance with stage 3 or 4.
 What we know about stage 0 (encapsulated or insitu) and stage 1 (small, localized) is that upon excision you can usually be approved for life insurance at standard or better rates within a few months after the procedure.
 We leave a bit of a gray area with stage 2.
-It hasn’t migrated and usually the swing issue for life insurance is the grade or the depth of the lesion.
+It hasn’t migrated and usually the swing issue for skin cancer life insurance is the grade or the depth of the lesion.
 The deeper it is the higher the rate or likelihood of a decline.

 More Questions?
 Check Out Our Blog!